qgis/QGIS-Documentation/docs/server_manual/integration_with_third_parties.rst

 Integration with MapProxy
 =========================

-`MapProxy <https://mapproxy.org/>`_ is tile cache server and as it can read and serve any WMS/WMTS map server, it can be directly connected to QGIS server streams and improve end user experience.
+`MapProxy <https://mapproxy.org/>`_ is tile cache server and as it can read and serve any WMS/WMTS map server, it can be directly connected to QGIS server web services and improve end user experience.

 Integration with QWC2